FAQ - Frequently Asked Questions

 Will I be comfortable worshipping in the local churches?

-We have four local Anglican Churches, Holy Trinity Salcombe, St Peter's and All Saints Malborough, Holy Trinity Galmpton, and St Clements Hope Cove.
-All three are very welcoming churches.
+We have three local Anglican Churches, Holy Trinity Salcombe, St Peter's and All Saints Malborough and Holy Trinity Galmpton.
+St Clement's Hope Cove is used for occasional services.
+All are very welcoming churches.
 See parish website to get a flavour of community life here.
-They have something for everyone ranging from Church Choirs, the Community Gospel Choir, Sunday Eucharists, Evensongs, Taize Services, etc.
+They have something for everyone ranging from Church Choirs, the Community Gospel Choir, Sunday Eucharists, Evensongs, Taize Services, Bellringing etc.

 Why is it called St Peter's Foundation?

-St Peter comes from the fact Malborough Church used to be called that in the 19th century.
+Malborough Church used to be called St Peter's in the 19th century.
 The cathedral in Exeter is also named after the apostle and so has a special place in the heart of the diocese.
 The word 'foundation' reminds us that much of the work of this charity is building foundations for future Christian leaders.

-Yes, there is wifi, mobile phone signal and a telephone.
+Yes, there is Wi-Fi and a landline, but the mobile phone signal is weak.
 There is a large TV in the living room.